ADMINISTRATION:

 film company, Memorial Enterprises, where he acted in and directed

 the film "Charlie Bubbles".
-During this period he was
+During this period he was also

-He has continued to be a well paid and influential actor on
+He has continued to be a well paid and influential actor on the

-and film productions including the musicals "Annie" and
+productions including the musicals "Annie" and "Shoot

-"Shoot the Moon".
+the Moon".

-a time he was married to the French actress Anouk Aimée.
+For a time he was married to the French actress Anouk Aimée.
 Other

 films to his credit include "Scrooge" in 1970 and Agatha